Maintaining a healthy diet during pregnancy is very important.

 Therefore, beta-carotene is a very important source of vitamin A for pregnant women.

-Bottom Line: Sweet potatoes are an excellent source of beta-carotene, which the body transforms into vitamin A. Vitamin A is important for the growth and differentiation of cells in the growing fetus.
+Summary Sweet potatoes are an excellent source of beta-carotene, which your body transforms into vitamin A. Vitamin A is important for the growth and differentiation of cells in your growing fetus.

 Salmon is very rich in essential omega-3 fatty acids.